Skip to main content

 git pull

 It's always a good idea to switch to a new git branch before beginning packaging work.
-This will allow you to more easily separate your work from any new changes made to the package repository, which will allow you to more easily rebase any changes if needed.
-Example:
+This helps to separate your work from any new changes made to the package repository, which will allow you to more easily rebase any changes if needed.
+To do so run:

 git switch -c update_nano